bloodgroup-cplusplus/bloodgroup-cplusplus/README.md

-- 🔭  currently working on machine learning and backend development
+- 🔭  currently working on machine learning and backend development and devops
-- 🌱  learning  go
+- 🌱  learning  go and rust
 - 👯  looking to collaborate on projects